 This course’s emphasis is on how knowledge is defined, acquired, transmitted and applied.
 Students examine both messages and media to identify the strengths and limitations of each.
 Students learn to situate knowledge in a social, historical and personal context, a skill they will need in order to become lifelong learners.

-This course further develops the skills acquired in Graphic Design I, focusing on advanced page layout and design techniques.
-Students will explore the use of interesting and appropriate typography within grid systems while working on projects such as corporate stationery, brochures and newsletters.
+Advanced Design and Layout (Prerequisite: Publication Design I) In this course, students further develop the skills acquired in Publication Design I, focusing on more advanced page layout and design techniques.
+Students will explore the use of interesting and appropriate typography within grid systems while working on projects such as corporate stationery, brochures, and newsletters.

-This course introduces students to job search techniques and exploration of career opportunities in the graphic and web design field.
-Students create self-marketing tools including an online and print portfolio as well as explore the topics of self-assessment of personal and work place competencies, resume and cover letter design, behavioral interviewing techniques and development of a self-directed job search in the hidden job market.
+(Recommendation: Student should have completed all first semester program specific courses) In this course, students are introduced to job search techniques and exploration of career opportunities in the graphic and web design field.
+Students create self-marketing tools including an online and print portfolio and explore the topics of self-assessment of personal and workplace competencies, resume and cover letter design, behavioral interviewing techniques and development of a self-directed job search.

 The course focuses on how individuals, groups, societies or nations organize ideas, perceptions and values into explanatory patterns.
 Students explore major ideas and value systems by which diverse individuals, groups, societies or nations seek to explain the world and their place in it.